 For each application selected, a final interface is displayed in the Schedule subpanel.
 Through this interface the user may set the schedule according to which the selected type of data is sent to the selected application for display or storage.
 The schedule is described relative to events in mmSolve2D.
 An Iteration event occurs at every step in the solution of the ODE.
-A ControlPoint event occurs whenever the solver determines that a control point specification is met.
-(Control point specs are discussed in the Experiment parameters paragraph in the MIF documentation (Sec.
-17.1), and are triggered by solver equilibrium, simulation time, and iteration count conditions.)
-An Interactive event occurs for a particular output type whenever the corresponding "Interactive Outputs" button is clicked in the Runtime Control panel.
+An Equilibrium event occurs whenever the solver determines that an equilibrium magnetization state has been reached.
+An Interactive event occurs for a particular output type whenever the corresponding "Interactive Outputs" button is clicked in the panel of control buttons.
 The Interactive schedule gives the user the ability to interactively force data to be delivered to selected display and storage applications.
-For the Iteration and ControlPoint events, the granularity of the output delivery schedule is under user control.
+For the Iteration and Equilibrium events, the granularity of the output delivery schedule is under user control.
 For example, the user may elect to send vector field data describing the current magnetization state to an mmDisp instance for display every 25 iterations of the ODE, rather than every iteration.